meeqn/Sum-of-primes/README.md

 # Sum-of-primes
-recursive algorithm for displaying number given as sum of prime numbers \
+Recursive algorithm for displaying number given as sum of prime numbers - algorithm prints all possible sums \ firstComponent is the first addend required in any sum generated.